-Enjoy songs, fingerplays, stories and movement while learning how to teach your baby or toddler the skills they will need to become readers.
+Enjoy songs, rhymes, stories and movement while learning how to teach your baby or toddler the skills they will need to become readers.
+This program is for infants and toddlers and is held in the library's Lower Level Meeting Room.

 Talking is Teaching